Introduction

 into a culture fest that shaped a large amount of people today.

-Although people may argue that Woodstock was an important event in our
+Although people may argue thatwas an important event in our Woodstock

 history, it was also one we may not want to be so proud of.
 A major part of the